petercb/k3os/README.md

 ## Quick Start

-Download the ISO from the latest [release](https://github.com/petercb/k3os/releases) and run it in VMware, VirtualBox, KVM, or bhyve.
+Download the ISO from the latest [release](https://github.com/petercb/k3os/releases) and run it in VirtualBox, KVM, or bhyve.
 The server will automatically start a single node Kubernetes cluster.
 Log in with the user `rancher` and run `kubectl`.
 This is a "live install" running from the ISO media and changes will not persist after reboot.